jbranchmaster/upgraded-engine/recipies/breakfast/02_semiya_upma_bambino_vermicelli.md

   - Actively roast the Vermicelli untill it turns brown
   - Keep mixing it well so that the bottom portion is not over-roasted
   - Keep it aside (take it into another plate)
+  - **time saver tip - heat water while you are cutting the vegetables so that it saves around 5-8 minutes**

  ## Rest of the preparation